-All vendors are expected to agree to this Code, thereby acknowledging the requirements contained within.
-Vendors are also expected to agree to adhere to these requirements and to be able to demonstrate how these requirements are being met.
+The Watches of Switzerland Group requires vendors to sign this code, thereby acknowledging the requirements contained within.
+The Group requires vendors to agree to adhere to these requirements and to be able to demonstrate how these requirements are being met.